Aanok/mediautils/README.md

 ### TODO
 * Improve --map-args --metadata-args interface of h265
 * Have h265 automatically write/delete tags like BPS or encoder
+* h265: add a filter for blackbanding in case of resize
-* h265, audio2opus: add a '--misc' argument to preefly pass any argument to ffmpeg.
+* h265, audio2opus: add a '--misc' argument to pass any argument to ffmpeg.
+* Add a makefile with installation and uninstallation.